The Benefits of Electric Cars

 However, as economies of scale improve and renewables power more of our factories, the total carbon emissions per vehicle will decrease.
 There's a general strive among manufacturers to develop new ideas for a carbon neutral future.
 Well-known car brands like BMW and Tesla and the Volkswagen Group have made impressive commitments to a cut and off-set emissions, and Swedish EV brand Polestar has gone even further and promises to produce a "truly" carbon zero car by 2030 - without relying on carbon offsetting.

 Life time emissions of an EV are already around three times lower than these of an an average new internal combustion engine vehicle and even now, it only takes an EV roughly 2 years to overcome the production deficit.
 Of course this situation will continue to improve as the grid gets ever greener.

 Contrary to the cliche, electric cars are fundamentally superior to combustion vehicles in terms of power, torque and acceleration.
 On the whole they handle better too, due to their low centre of gravity with their heavy batteries mounted in the chassis.

 To give a bit of detail on quite how spectacular electric car performance can be, here are some impressive demonstrations:

 - Tesla Model X beating an Alfa Romeo 4C sports car in a drag race, while towing and Alfa Romeo 4C sports car.

-- A few clips of the unearthly acceleration of the Tesla Roadster (top speed >250 mph).
+- A clip of the unearthly acceleration of the Tesla Model S Plaid (0-60mph in 1.99 seconds!).

 - Volkswagen I.D.
 R trying to beat the Pike’s Peak hill climb electric car record.
-And actually setting the all-powertrain, all-time record by over 15 seconds faster, which still hasn't been broken again!
+And actually setting a new all-powertrain, all-time record over 15 seconds faster, which still hasn't been broken again!